 In order to be successful in the use of AI in the competitive European AI market, regulated organisations will need to comply with a wide range of regulations, build a culture of trust and ensure transparency throughout the AI lifecycle.

-In addition to the general regulation of AI through the EU AI Act, there are other regulations that are relevant for AI use cases: Horizontal ones, such as the GDPR or the proposed EU Data Act, and vertical or sectoral ones, such as the EU Medical Devices Regulation (MDR) or the German Regulation on the Approval and Operation of Motor Vehicles with Autonomous Driving Functions in Specified Operating Areas (AFGBV).
+In addition to the general regulation of AI under the EU AI Act, there are other regulations that are relevant to AI use cases: horizontal regulations, such as the GDPR or the proposed EU Data Act, and vertical or sector-specific regulations.

-The key to sustainable value creation with AI lies in successfully linking quality, regulation and scaling.
-To achieve this, recognised standards, best practices and appropriate tools are needed for the safe and efficient development and operationalisation of AI systems.
-In particular, flexible data, risk and lifecycle management systems are indispensable to enable organizations to rapidly and safely transition their AI systems from pilot to production at scale.
+The key to sustainable value creation with AI systems lies in successfully balancing quality, regulation, and scalability.
+To achieve this, recognized standards, best practices, and appropriate tools are necessary for the secure and efficient development and operationalization of AI systems.
+In particular, flexible data, risk, and lifecycle management systems are essential for successfully transitioning AI systems from the pilot phase to scaled operations.

 At its core, trustworthy AI is nothing more and nothing less than the consistent implementation of tried and tested data science and machine learning best practices throughout the entire lifecycle of an AI system.